Skip to Main Content

 The main difference between an investment property and a second home hinges on occupancy: If you personally live in the property for two weeks or less per year, you have a good case for classifying it as an investment, based on IRS guidelines.
 If you spend more than 14 days in the property each year, it’s a second home.

-How to qualify for a second home mortgage
+How to get a second home mortgage

 Lender compare